 Once Jose arrived at the emergency room, the doctor ordered a COVID-19 test along with several other tests.
 As he waited for the results, it was apparent that he was getting sicker by the minute.
 With Jose’s symptoms getting worse, he was admitted to the hospital and before long, he was placed in the intensive care unit where he was intubated for nearly two months.

-Once Jose started to improve and show signs of stability, the doctors recommended he transfer to a long-term acute hospital.
+Once Jose started to improve and show signs of stability, the doctors recommended he transfer to a long-term acute care hospital.
 Jose transferred to Central Valley Specialty Hospital in Modesto to start the ventilator weaning process.

 The road to recovery for Jose was difficult and long, but neither he nor his family gave up.
 The family had faith that Jose would eventually return home.